ALL Metrics

 Abstract

-Background: Many randomized trials measure a continuous outcome simultaneously at baseline and after taking the drug.
-For a single continuous post-treatment outcome, the sample size calculation is simple, but if there are assessments at multiple time points post-treatment then this longitudinal data may give more insights by analyzing the data using the repeated measures method.
+Many randomized trials measure a continuous outcome simultaneously at baseline and after taking the drug.
+For a single continuous post-treatment outcome, the sample size calculation is simple, but if there are assessments at multiple time point post-treatment then this longitudinal data may give more insights by analyzing the data using the repeated measures method.
 Also, if the sample size is calculated using the single time-point method for longitudinal data, it may lead to a larger than required sample size, increasing the cost and time.

-Methods: In this research, an effort is made to determine the size of the sample for repeated measures case and then compared with the single post-baseline case.
+In this research, an effort is made to determine the size of the sample for repeated measures case and then compare with the single post-baseline case.
 The sample sizes were examined under different scenarios for the continuous type of response variable.
-Under Mean contrast and Diff contrast the sample sizes were calculated with different correlations.
-These two scenarios were again examined under compound symmetry as well as Auto regressive of order 1 type of correlation structure in longitudinal data.
+Under ‘Mean contrast’ and ‘Diff contrast’ the sample sizes were calculated with different correlations.
+These two scenarios were again examined under compound symmetry as well as discrete Auto regressive of order 1 type of correlation structure in longitudinal data.
 The graphical presentation is given for better visualization of the scenarios.

 Keywords